How to Get Involved in the Society for the Psychology of Women (SPW)

 SPW includes many active committees exploring a range of issues related to the psychology of women.
 Check the Div.
 35 Executive Committee organizational roster to determine who to contact to become involved with a committee related to your interests or contact the current president about creating a new committee.

 SPW also includes many task forces exploring specialized issues facing women and to help advance the efforts of the division.
-The following four task forces have been implemented by the current president:

 Descriptions of these task forces and other presidential task forces can be found on the website.
 Feel free to contact the task force chair indicated on the Div.
 35 Executive Committee organizational roster based on your interests.